wbbreslin/HazardRateTest/README.md

 $p.value
 [1] 0.1322714
 ```

+**Note**: due to the complexity of calculating the test statistic, it is not recommended to use this test for large sample sizes in this package's current version.
+It has only been tested up to samples sizes of *n=m=100*, which took a few minutes to run, and the run time increases exponentially with the sample sizes.

+---

 The other function in this package is `null_dist`, which is used to find the exact null distribution of the test statistic given two sample sizes.
 Using two samples with 3 data points each as an example:
 ```{r}